UAB Blazers

 The UAB Blazers are the varsity intercollegiate athletic programs that represent the University of Alabama at Birmingham (UAB).
-The school is one of the eleven member institutions of Conference USA (C-USA) and participates in Division I of the NCAA.
+The school is one of the fourteen member institutions of the American Athletic Conference and participates in Division I of the NCAA.
 The school's men's basketball team plays in 8,508-seat Bartow Arena.
-The Blazers' colors are forest green and old gold.
+The Blazers' colors are green and gold.
 The men's basketball program has a long history of success spanning several decades.

-On October 21, 2021, UAB was one of six C-USA members announced as incoming members of the American Athletic Conference on July 1st, 2023.
+On October 21, 2021, UAB was one of six Conference USA members announced as incoming members of The American on July 1, 2023.